johnathanDing/johnathanDing/README.md

 - 👋 Hi, I’m @johnathanDing
-- 👀 I’m interested in Physics, Robotics, Automation, Reinforcement Learning, and traveling around the world.
+- 👀 I’m interested in Physics, AR/VR, Robotics, Reinforcement Learning, and traveling around the world.
 - 🌱 I’m currently learning surfing, diving, and more advanced Reinforcement Learning
 - 💞️ I’m looking to collaborate on things that involve autonomous control.
 - 📫 How to reach me: Email: johnathand1102@gmail.com